nardsqq/iBalik/readme.md

 ## Accessing the Web Application

 1. After *forward engineering*, open the terminal on your computer.
+2. Generate a new APP_KEY via "php artisan key:generate" artisan command.
-2. Start your local server with the "php artisan serve" artisan command.
+3. Start your local server with the "php artisan serve" artisan command.
-3. Open any modern browsers (Chrome, Firefox, Edge etc) and access the application by typing http://localhost:8000/ on your address bar.
+4. Open any modern browsers (Chrome, Firefox, Edge etc) and access the application by typing http://localhost:8000/ on your address bar.

 If you have some questions please do ask and I'll be glad to help.